 Its title is a tribute to the US movement of the 1920s with such poets as Langston Hughes (Read more: Introduction)

 It is intended to include all forms of poetry: persona, personal, plain, lyrical, vernacular, and performance.
 Poems will of course cover the struggle but will also celebrate the everyday of working class life.
 Poems that pick out the unusual, the unsaid, and the unpopular.
-It will also review collections and highlight events.

 The header pictures are from Franco Clivio‘s collection of everyday objects.